COVID-19 pandemic in Kiribati: 2022

 Kiribati re-opened its border to international travelers on January 10, 2022.
 The border had been closed since March 2020.
 All international arrivals would be processed through a single entry point on South Tarawa.
 Days later, the first international commercial flight in almost two years - a charter flight run by the Church of Jesus Christ of Latter-day Saints from Fiji - landed in Kiribati.
 36 of the 54 passengers on the plane tested positive for COVID-19 upon arrival.
 A local I-Kiribati security guard at the quarantine center in Bikenibeu also tested positive after contact with the plane's passengers.
 The country had only recorded two COVID-19 cases prior to the plane's arrival.
 In response to the larger number of cases from the flight, the government announced a nationwide curfew beginning on January 19, 2022, and made mask-wearing compulsory under its "alert level 2 tier in its COVID-19 alert level system."

 On 22 January, the country went into lockdown due to confirmed community transmission of the virus.
 The four-day lockdown which was under its alert level 3 became effective from 3:00 p.m.
 A 24-hour curfew was also in effect with all non-essential services closed.
 Exceptions were made for those who were going to buy essential foods.
 On 28 January, the government extended its lockdown for another week as cases rose rapidly in the community.
 Government officials also tested positive for the virus and worked remotely.
 On 31 January, Kiribati reported a total of 364 cases (324 in the community, 42 imported cases).
 In response, the Kiribati Government extended its state of disaster by another month and also extended the curfew in Betio, South Tarawa, and Buota for another seven days in order to contain the spread of COVID-19.

 On 1 February, Kiribati reported 169 new cases, bringing the total number to 629.
 By 22 July, total number of cases in Kiribati was 3,430, with 2,730 recoveries and 13 deaths.

+Having been closed again because of this outbreak, the border re-opened and restricted flights resumed into Tarawa in June 2022.
+Scheduled commercial flights were resumed a few weeks later.